You are browsing documentation for an outdated version.

 that there is no longer a leader, and one will promote itself to the leader.

-By default, the permission is given at Cluster level, but it can be narrowed
+By default, the permission is given at Namespace level.

-It also needs permission to read and update this ConfigMap.
+It also needs permission to read and update this Lease.

-This permission can be specific to the ConfigMap that is being used
+This permission can be specific to the Lease that is being used

 for leader-election purposes.

-The name of the ConfigMap is derived from the value of election-id CLI flag
+The name of the Lease is derived from the value of election-id CLI flag

-For example, the default ConfigMap that is used for leader election will
+the default Lease that is used for leader election will

-be `ingress-controller-leader-kong`, and it will be present in the same
+be `kong-ingress-controller-leader-kong`, and it will be present in the same

 namespace that the controller is deployed in.